 Lastly, avoid being swayed by common EICR myths, such as the notion that new properties don’t need an EICR.
 Every electrical installation degrades over time, and periodic checks are necessary for every property, irrespective of age.

-Visual Format of an EICR Report
+Visual Format of an EICR Report ( What Does an EICR Report Look Like?)

 The visual format of your EICR report is structured to provide clear, concise information about the condition of your property’s electrical systems.
 As you explore the document, you’ll notice that its layout and design aren’t just about aesthetics; they’re essential for ease of understanding and precision.